complexity-core/complexity-core.github.io/content/english/resources/_index.md

 {{< /accordion >}}

 {{< accordion "<div><i class='fa-solid fa-globe pr-4'></i>to keep in touch with the community online</div>" >}}
+- [Our Discord server](https://discord.gg/yFmVMZ29) is the perfect platform to meet other researchers in the community.
+Here you can get all kinds of updates related to our community, and ask any kind of question to fellow researchers.
 - [NetSci Outreach page](https://www.netscisociety.net/outreach) contains an extensive set of resources useful for any scientist starting in network science (e.g. books, seminars, software, research centers...).
 - [NetSci Colloquium](https://www.netscisociety.net/events/colloquium) regular online seminars organized by the Network Science Society.
 Mostly focused on network science research.
 - [Santa Fe Institute Educational Programs](https://santafe.edu/engage/learn/overview) list of resources for researchers at all levels interested in following all the complex systems' programs organized by the Santa Fe Institute.
 - [BeyondTheEdge Seminar Series](https://www.beyondtheedge.network/events) online seminar series organized by the doctoral network BeyondTheEdge.
 They are focused on hypergraphs and higher-order networks.
-- [NetPlace Seminars](https://netplace.site) are online seminars held every two weeks across the year.
+- [NetPlace Seminars](https://netplace.site) are online seminars held every two weeks, where organizers, speakers and the audience are all students and early-career researchers in network science and complexity.
 They are followed up by a brief discussion about difficulties that can be encountered during the academic path.
 - [WiNS Seminars](https://sites.google.com/view/womeninnetworkscience/) are online interdisciplinary seminars with the aim to promote and showcase research by women and nonbinary researchers in network science.
 - [CSH Vienna Educational Programs](https://csh.ac.at/education/) list of resources for researchers at all levels interested in following all the complex systems' programs shared by Complexity Science Hub.
 {{< /accordion >}}